-The lead author of each MTN publication is responsible for following the MTN publication guidelines and processes as described in the MTN Publication Policy (MTN MOP Section 20).
+The lead author of each MTN publication is responsible for following the MTN publication guidelines and processes as described in the MTN Manual of Operational Procedures, Section 20, Network Publication Policy.

 A few key steps in the MTN publication development process and the relevant MTN supporting materials/guidelines are provided below:

 Develop a publication concept and submit it to the Protocol Publication Committee with a MTN Publication Concept Proposal Form.

 Meet the publication timeline.
 For meeting abstracts and presentations, see an up-to-date Conference Abstract, Oral, and Poster Submission Timelines document.

 Prepare a draft publication based on the approved publication concept: